Breage, Cornwall: Protected areas

 Tregonning Hill, to the west of the parish, was designated a Site of Special Scientific Interest (SSSI) in 1994 for its biological interest.
 Tremearne Par SSSI and Porthcew SSSI, along the coast west of Porthleven, were designated for their geological interest and are also Geological Conservation Review (GCR) sites.
 Great Wheal Fortune was a small mine in operation between 1855 and 1880 and produced 2992 tons of tin, 322 tons of copper and some arsenic and tungsten.
 In 1991 it was designated a SSSI and is also a GCR site of national importance.

 Parish church and church school

 The church was built of granite in the 15th century: on the north wall are five medieval wall paintings.
-A Roman milestone of the 3rd century is preserved in the church and in the churchyard there is an unusual Hiberno-Saxon cross head.
+A Roman milestone of the 3rd century is preserved in the church, suggesting that there is a Roman road nearby, and in the churchyard there is an unusual Hiberno-Saxon cross head.
 The inscription on the milestone is: IMP [C] DO NO MARC CASSI: this incomplete text refers to the Emperor (Marcus Cassianus) Postumus, 258–68 AD (Collingwood, RIB no. 2232).

 There is also a Methodist church in the village known as Breaney Methodist chapel which is on Trevithick road.

-The local primary school is Breage Church of England VA Primary School established in the 1840s.
+The local primary school is Breage Church of England VA Primary School, established in the 1840s.